 Yesterday the rushing peaked, stocked up on vitamins, got the boys some home learning stuff, didn’t actually supermarket shop but work messages, dinner, cleaning, picking up some books, walking were all on the agenda.

 So how do you deal with the ‘I am freaking out moment’?
-I did stop and remembered RACK (and for the life of me can’t remember who taught this to me, please let me know if you did, I’ll acknowledge the wonderful Prof Lea Waters just in case!)
+I did stop and remembered RACK (and for the life of me can’t remember who taught this to me, please let me know if it was you, I’ll acknowledge the wonderful Prof Lea Waters just in case!).

 Recognise what is going on, don’t judge it.

 Accept it, it’s OK, it is life and life is not always easy.

 Calmly work out the options, what can I do to work out this situation or make myself feel better?!

 Do it with kindness… to yourself and others.

 And sharing it often helps too, with a friendly partner or girlfriend.
 The latter more useful in my latest instance as my dear friends all have their own ‘rushing woman’ paying visits, so they get it, hubby more likely to mumble something indiscernible.